yangsu01/funance_blog/blogs/04-trading-with-arima/trading-with-arima.md

 _Table 1.
 Returns of Different Investment Strategies.
 Note: Forecast refers to Forecasted Returns_

-Wow thats bad.
-The only redeeming aspect of the forecast strategies is it decreased the loss from holding QBTS.
-But aside from that, buying and holding stocks that have an upwards historical trend is definitely the way to go.
+Wow, that's pretty bad.
+The only redeeming aspect of the forecast strategies is they decreased the loss from holding QBTS.
+But aside from that, buying and holding stocks that have an upward historical trend is definitely the way to go.

-Note, this is only a very small sample of tickers and I've only ran each model once.
-But I think its pretty reasonable to conclude that you cant just fit an ARIMA model on a stock's price and expect to beat the market (unless I'm doing it wrong??).
+Note: this is only a very small sample of tickers and I've only ran each model once.
+But I think it's pretty reasonable to conclude that you can't just fit an ARIMA model on a stock's price and expect to beat the market (unless I'm doing something wrong??).

 ## 3 Improved(?)
 ARIMA Strategies

 The question now is: Can we improve the results we just got?

-Well, theres nothing we can do about the limitations of ARIMA models, namely assuming the fact that our data has a linear relationship between values, constant variance, and constant covariance.
-So in order to improve the results, we need to... get better data!
+Well, there's nothing we can do about the limitations of ARIMA models, namely assuming the fact that our data has a linear relationship between values, constant variance, and constant covariance.
+So to improve the results, we need to... get better data!

-While models trained on most stocks wont do well, theres got to be at least some that are decent right??
-Thats the first thing we can improve upon.
-By looking at the accuracy of the predictions, we can select stocks which historically have been good for ARIMA forecasting.
+While models trained on most stocks won't do well, there's got to be at least some that are decent right??
+That's the first thing we can improve upon.
+By looking at the accuracy of the predictions, we can select stocks that historically have been good for ARIMA forecasting.

 We can also try and improve upon our existing forecasting methods.
 Previously, we found the 'optimal' ARIMA orders by fitting a bunch of models on the training data and selecting the model with minimized AIC.
 Then, the rolling forecasts were all done by fitting a model with the same order.
-However, this may not always be the case since our dataset is changes between each forecast.
+However, this may not always be the case since our dataset updates between each forecast.

 Taking these points into account, here is the updated process I will follow _(inspired by this [video](https://youtu.be/8jY675fjUWo?si=waxj-8jqyuBBAokL))_

 1. **Create a list of candidate stocks**.
 The more the merrier but I chose 60 different stocks to begin with.
-2. **For each stock, back test model on historical data**.
+2. **For each stock, backtest model on historical data**.
 In my case, I chose to use the last 3 years of historical data.
 Each model was fitted 50 times on slightly different data (I shifted the time frame forward each iteration)
 3. **Find stocks with the best results**.
 The criteria I used was the percentage of actual prices that fell within the 95% confidence interval of each forecast.
 4. **Rolling forecasts**.
 Only forecast if a model could be fit.
 For consistency, I also spliced the training dataset to make sure each forecast was fitted on data of the same length.
    1. For each new set of data, find the optimal ARIMA order to use for the model.
 5. **Implement Investing Strategy**.
 Buy or sell stocks depending on forecasted returns.
 I tested two strategies: buy when forecasted returns are positive and buy when forecasted returns are above 0.01% (sell next day for both).
 6. **Profit**.
 Hopefully...

-Heres the results:
+Using this method, here are the stocks that were selected as good candidates and their corresponding testing results:

+`META`: Meta Platforms Inc

+`MNST`: Monster Beverage Corp

+`NFLX`: Netflix Inc

 ![refined arima 1](./figures/refined-arima-1.png)
 _Figure 6.
 ARIMA Forecasting Investing Performance for META_